-When the heart speaks, take good notes—Joseph Campbell
+When the heart speaks, take good notes—Judith Campbell

 “A patient is, at first, simply a storyteller,” Siddhartha Mukherjee wrote in The Emperor of Maladies: A Biography of Cancer, “a narrator of suffering—a traveler who has visited the kingdom of the ill.
 To relieve an illness, one must begin, then, by unburdening its story” (p.46).

 Last week, a group of heart patients began unburdening their stories of heart failure and disease.
 They were attending my first expressive writing workshop for heart patients at the Ted Rogers Center for Heart Research in Toronto.
 Advertised initially for heart failure patients, those who signed up included those living with cardiac disease, heart transplants and heart failure.
 We began, after a brief introduction and discussion of group guidelines, with a first exercise, describing the moment they were first diagnosed with a failing heart, then exploring two more writing exercises before the workshop ended two hours later.

 After each exercise, the participants were given the opportunity to share, if they wished, what they had written with one another.
 It’s always a little intimidating to read your writing aloud to others, but as I have always experienced in my cancer workshops, the sharing of our stories with one another that adds even more power to the experience of writing about illness, pain or suffering.
 By the end of the two-hour workshop, every person had shared something they’d written at least once.

 It’s in the act of writing and sharing our stories that can help overcome the loneliness and pain of living with a serious illness, trauma or loss.
 We are our stories, and in the act of sharing them, we affirm our uniqueness and discover is most meaningful.
 “I did not want my questions answered,” sociologist Arthur Frank stated in describing his illness.
 “I wanted my experience shared” (At the Will of the Body: Reflections on Illness, 2002).